On this page

 Secret redaction and substitution Jump to heading

 Secrets never enter the sandbox environment variables.
 Instead, Deploy substitutes them only when the sandbox makes outbound requests to an approved host.
-A command such as:
+Configure secrets when creating a sandbox:

 echo $ANTHROPIC_API_KEY